containers/podman/docs/source/markdown/options/memory-swappiness.md

 Tune a container's memory swappiness behavior.
 Accepts an integer between *0* and *100*.

-This flag is not supported on cgroups V2 systems.
+This flag is only supported on cgroups V1 rootful systems.